Adding Ticket Fields

 Introduced in 8.4

-Technicians use the All Tickets grid for working with Tickets of all classes in one place.
-By default, All Tickets shows only the fields that shared by all Ticket classes, such as Status, Assignee, Requester, Priority, etc. This also applies to the My Tickets grid, which is a filtered version of the All Tickets grid.
+Alloy Navigator offers the All Tickets grid for working with Service Desk Tickets of all classes (Incidents, Problems, Change Requests, Service Requests, and Work Orders) in one place.
+Technicians can also use the My Tickets grid, which is a filtered version of the All Tickets grid, displaying only those Tickets that are assigned to the current technician.

-You can supplement the All Tickets / My Tickets grid with any fields of any Ticket classes, including user-defined fields (UDFs).
 Added Ticket fields will be available in the Customize View dialog box for shared and local views, so you as an administrator or technicians themselves can build customizable data views for the All Tickets and My Tickets grids.
-For those Ticket classes where added fields are unavailable, the All Tickets and My Tickets grids will show an empty value.
+For Tickets where added fields are unavailable, the All Tickets and My Tickets grids will show an empty value.

-To add a Ticket field to All Tickets / My Tickets:
+To add a Ticket field to the All Tickets grid, follow these steps:

 Click Add on the Module Toolbar.
 The Field Properties window opens.